jemalbrins/docs/maps.rst

 ``iconSize`` refers to the size of the icon displayed onscreen (rather than the actual size of the image file); the first value is the width, and the second value is the height; both are in pixels.

-``iconAnchor`` controls where the "tip" of the icon is, relative to the top-left corner of the image itself.
-The two values control the markers left and top offset.
-The default values are [0,0], centering the marker on top of the lat/lng coordinate.
-In the above example, the marker is placed at coordinates (41.838299, -87.706953) - these are actually the coordinates for the tip of the marker.
-Since the ``iconAnchor`` specifies that the tip is 35 pixels from the left and 35 pixels from the top of the image, the icon will appear to go 35 pixels above and to the left of whatever coordinates you give the marker.
+By default, as demonstrated in the example above, giving Leaflet just an ``iconSize`` will mean that the icon image is centered directly on top of the lat/lng coordinate pair you give the marker.
+Most of the time, that's probably what you want; it's certainly the simplest option.
+However, for some types of marker icons (like arrows) the part of the icon that rests atop the lat/lng coordinates isn't in the direct center of the icon image.
+In those cases, Leaflet offers an ``iconAnchor`` property that lets you customize where the icon appears relative to the lat/lng coordinates you give the marker, but this can be somewhat confusing and is therefore outside the scope of this document.

 Using the Chicago tileset
 -------------------------